felipefujioka/bankrupt/README.md

 ## Install

-This simulation runs on python 3.6.
+This simulation runs on python 3.4+, and requires just the builtin libraries.

 ## Running the test

-If you have an installation of python 3.4 or higher, just run:
+If you have an installation of python 3.4 or higher, just run (on UNIX like system):

 ```
 cd bankrupt